Nutritionist vs Dietitian: Which is Right For You?

 - Registered Nutrition Dietetic Technician (RNDT) – The Academy of Nutrition and Dietetics offers registration to nutritionists interested in becoming registered nutrition dietetic technicians.
 These professionals need an associate’s degree.
 By completing this registration, they take on the RNDT title, enabling them to work alongside registered dietitians.

 - No degree – In many states, anyone can call themselves a nutritionist.
 Thus, you may come across uncredentialed nutritionists who have self-studied by reading books or basing their advice on personal experience.
-Even if they have some anecdotal success as a health coach, they may not be well-versed in the latest food science.
+Even if they have some anecdotal success health coaching, they may not be well-versed in the latest food science.

 As you can see, the nutritionist title is broad and the expertise found within the profession varies greatly.
 As a result, it’s important to vet your potential nutritionist carefully.
 If they lack adequate credentials, they could provide you with inaccurate and harmful nutritional counseling.